 Anyone who wishes to visit the USA as a tourist must schedule (and attend) an immigration interview.

 This interview must be scheduled at the U.S. embassy or consulate of the foreign national’s home country.

-There is usually a high workload for embassy officials to contend with, so it is highly advisable to book the interview at the interview as soon as possible.
+There is usually a high workload for embassy officials to contend with so it is highly advisable to book the interview as soon as possible.

 The U.S. embassy official will ask you questions about your background and application.
 They will check through your portfolio of documents to ensure that you meet the requirements for the B2 Visa.